cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Starting with this version, all changes of the consensus rules are enabled by activation transactions.

-Please note, while Omni Core 0.0.10 contains support for several new rules and features they are not enabled immediately and will be activated via the feature activation mechanism described above.
+Please note, while ZURBank 0.0.10 contains support for several new rules and features they are not enabled immediately and will be activated via the feature activation mechanism described above.

 It follows an overview and a description of the consensus rule changes:

 Data embedding with OP_RETURN
 -----------------------------

-Omni Core 0.0.10 contains support for Class C transactions which move the data encoding from bare-multisig data outputs to an `OP_RETURN` output. `OP_RETURN` outputs carry no output value and can be immediately pruned.
+ZURBank 0.0.10 contains support for Class C transactions which move the data encoding from bare-multisig data outputs to an `OP_RETURN` output. `OP_RETURN` outputs carry no output value and can be immediately pruned.

 In addition to migrating data encoding to `OP_RETURN`, the requirement to send an output to the Exodus address has also been removed with Class C. Instead the bytes `0x6f6d6e69` ("omni") are prefixed to the data payload to provide marker identification.